Subjects:

 at an earlier age are at a greater risk primarily because young teenagers are less likely to

 use birthcontrol.
-African-American and Hispanic teenagers a
+African-American and Hispanic teenagers are twice as likely to give birth

-over school so that he can pay bills and provide for his child.
+occupational expectations.
 Although the rate of teenage pregnancy is higher among low-

 income African-Americans and Hispanics, especially those in inner city ghettoes, the